 Stephen Jones kicked a penalty to draw the Lions level with just a few seconds to go on the clock before Ronan O’Gara needlessly conceded a penalty within range of the long boot of replacement full back Morne Steyn.
 Steyn duly converted the kick to give the Boks an unassailable 2-0 lead in the series and inflict a third consecutive series loss on the Lions.

 In truth, although the record books now say that the Springboks won the first two tests, it could so easily have been a 2-0 series lead the other way round had the Lions just had, in legend Ian McGeechan’s words, the rub of the green on a couple of key decisions.
+On the other hand, for those who want to explore other sports, they can try the ones that may feature an archery equipment.

 Although the series victory was achieved by the Boks all was not, and indeed still is not, well within their camp.
 Coach Peter De Villiers has faced intense criticism for the performance of his side and the tactics in the matches, particularly with regards to replacements.
 The Lions will always feel hard done by that they lost the series, particularly with all the circumstances conspiring to go against them at crucial times.